jimlind/simple-docker-php/README.md

 I've only tested this on High Sierra with Docker CE 17.09 but it is Docker so it should be universal to all *nix variants.

-There are 2 ways you probably want to run Python in Docker so there are 2 shell scripts:
+There are 2 ways you probably want to run PHP in Docker so there are 2 shell scripts:

 ## Interactive